Los Angeles Kings: Return to playoffs and first round struggles (2021–present)

 Hiller was subsequently promoted to full-time head coach following the season.
 Much discussion during and after the Kings' season centered around Pierre-Luc Dubois, as his season in Los Angeles was largely underwhelming.
 Dubois only managed 16 goals and 40 points, and finished with a plus-minus rating of –9, despite the heavy expectations that came with his new deal.
 His first season with the Kings would be his only one, as he would be traded to the Washington Capitals in exchange for goaltender Darcy Kuemper, who had previously spent time with the Kings.

-The 2024–25 season started off well, the Kings continued to be at a strong run of form after the 4 Nations Face-Off break which saw them finish second in the Pacific Division and clinched the 2025 playoffs, with goaltender Darcy Kuemper’s resurgent play saw him named Vezina Trophy finalist at the end of the season.
-In the playoffs they would meet their heated rivals the Edmonton Oilers for the fourth consecutive year after initially taking a 2–0 series lead, in game 3 with the Kings holding a 4–3 lead in the third period and potentially a 3–0 series lead before head coach Hiller made a unsuccessful coach challenge call on the Evander Kane tying goal for goaltender interference which resulted in the Oilers scoring the game winning goal on the power play by Evan Bouchard with the Oilers winning it 7–4, ultimately the coach challenge call was the turning point of the series as the Kings would end up losing the next four games and being eliminated for the fourth consecutive year in the first round.
+The 2024–25 season started off well, and the Kings continued to be at a strong run of form after the 4 Nations Face-Off break which saw them finish second in the Pacific Division to clinch the 2025 playoffs.
+Goaltender Darcy Kuemper's resurgent play saw him named a Vezina Trophy finalist at the end of the season.
+In the playoffs they would meet their rival Oilers for the fourth consecutive year; this time, the Kings initially took a 2–0 series lead, but in Game 3, with the Kings holding a 4–3 lead in the third period, Evander Kane scored the tying goal, and Jim Hiller controversially challenged the goal for goaltender interference.
+The unsuccessful challenge resulted in the Oilers scoring the game winning goal on the power play.
+The challenge proved to be the turning point of the series, as the Kings would end up losing the next four games and being eliminated by Edmonton in the first round for the fourth time in a row.

-Following the season the Kings announced that vice-president and general manager Rob Blake contract would not be renewed, the Kings would subsequently hired former Edmonton Oilers general manager Ken Holland as their new vice-president and general manager.
+Following the season, the Kings announced that vice-president and general manager Rob Blake's contract would not be renewed, the Kings subsequently hired former Oilers general manager Ken Holland as his replacement.

+On September 18, 2025, captain Anže Kopitar, widely considered to be one of the greatest players to ever suit up for the Kings, announced that the 2025–26 season, his 20th in the NHL, would be his last.

+On March 1, 2026, with the team sitting at 24–21–14 overall and 2–5–1 in their past eight games, head coach Hiller was fired by the Kings, with D. J. Smith named his interim replacement.
+On April 2, the Kings would break the record for the most overtime/shootout losses in NHL history with 19 after a 5–4 shootout loss to the Nashville Predators.
+The team narrowly qualified for the playoffs, but were swept by the Colorado Avalanche.

+On June 9, Peter Laviolette was named head coach.
+On September 16, star defenseman Drew Doughty was named as team captain.